-Do everything you can to foster a good relationship between your child and their other parent.
-You can help this along by sitting down with your ex and making decisions about how to handle school work, vacations, visitation time, birthday and Christmas, and even little things like allowance or TV time.
+Discuss how to handle schoolwork, vacations, visitation time, birthday and Christmas, and even little things like allowance or TV time.

 Stress and anxiety

-The stress and anxiety of a separation can impact everything from your child’s school achievements to how well they relate to their peers.
+The stress and anxiety of separation can impact single parenting, where everything from your child’s school achievements to how well they relate to their peers will take a toll on you.
 That’s why taking steps to reduce their stress and anxiety is vital.

-If your child is old enough to understand, explain to them that none of the stress you’re suffering is their fault, and be reassure them that you love them and will always be there for them.
+If your child is old enough to understand, explain to them the stress you’re suffering is not their fault.
+Reassure them that you love them and will always be there for them.

 In this TEDx video, Austeja Landsbergiene, Ph.D., CEO, and founder of a private chain of pre-schools in Latvia and Lithuania, talk about effective parenting based on memories, not expectations.